LucasDelfino92/morrowindsharp/mw2.md

 ### NPCs and Creatures

+- [**Animated Morrowind Merged**](http://abitoftaste.altervista.org/morrowind/index.php?option=downloads&task=info&id=39&Itemid=50) by Arcimaestro Antares, Wikart, and abot
+Adds new animated NPCs to the world, and gives animations to some Npcs of the original game.
+Additionally adds brigands in dark streets and corners of Balmora and Ald'Ruhn.
 - [**Golden Saint Feminine Walk**](https://www.nexusmods.com/morrowind/mods/42703?) by dopey fish
 Gives the base golden saint the feminine walk animation instead of the default male walk animation.
   - Place **XGolden Saint.kf** and **XGolden Saint.nif** in **Data Files\Meshes\r**.